Sesame Street: Elmo's Playdate

 Sesame Street: Elmo's Playdate is a 2020 television special which was produced as an extension of Sesame Workshop's Caring for Each Other initiative in response to the COVID-19 pandemic in the United States.
 The special follows Elmo and other Sesame Street characters having a virtual playdate, along with a few celebrity guests.
-HBO and WarnerMedia's parent company, AT&T, was the program's sole sponsor, with United Health Care sponsoring the PBS Kids broadcast.
+HBO and WarnerMedia's parent company, AT&T, was the program's sole sponsor, with UnitedHealthcare sponsoring the PBS Kids broadcast.

 A second special, Elmo's Playdate: Scavenger Hunt, aired on August 6, 2020.

 Synopsis

-The television special follows Elmo (with the help of his father Louie) as he has a virtual playdate with Grover, Cookie Monster, Abby Cadabby, and some of his other friends over at Sesame Street via video conferencing, together with a few celebrity guests, figuring out new ways to play together considering the limitations of social distancing.
+The television special follows Elmo (with the help of his father Louie) as he has a virtual playdate with Big Bird, Grover, Cookie Monster, Abby Cadabby, and some of his other friends over at Sesame Street via video conferencing, together with a few celebrity guests, figuring out new ways to play together considering the limitations of social distancing.
 The show also highlights the roles of emergency medical technicians, doctors, and other everyday heroes who are helping people throughout the COVID-19 public health crisis.